Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ccfraud.md

 Kaggle required username and a developer key, so we will first store safely those credentials in the workspace keyvault.

-### Using Azure CLI
+### Option 1: using Azure CLI

-1. Get the signed-in user's object ID.
+1. In this section, we'll create an access policy for yourself, by using your AAD identifier (object id).
 ```bash
 az ad signed-in-user show | jq ".id"
 ```
-2. Grant permissions to *list, set & delete* secrets by setting a keyvault policy.
+2. Create a new keyvault policy for yourself, and grant permissions to list, set & delete secrets.
 ```bash
 az keyvault set-policy -n <key-vault-name> --secret-permissions list set delete --object-id <object-id>
 ```
 > Note: The AML workspace you created with the aforementioned script contains the name of the key vault.
 Default is `kv-fldemo`.
-3. Create a secret to store the `kaggleusername`.
+3. With your newly created permissions, you can now create a secret to store the `kaggleusername`.
 ```bash
 az keyvault secret set --name kaggleusername --vault-name <key-vault-name> --value <kaggle-username>
 ```